 The Coordinator manages the ATIP Office.
 The Coordinator has a close working relationship with Executive Committee members concerning the application of, and compliance with, the Act.

-When an Access to Information request is received, the Coordinator consults the appropriate managers, the Legal Services Directorate, the Privacy Council Office, the Treasury Board Information Practices Group or other institutions, as required.
+When an Access to Information request is received, the Coordinator consults the appropriate managers and, as required, the Legal Services Directorate, the Privy Council Office, the Treasury Board Information Practices Group or other institutions.
 When the Coordinator identifies a record as one that should be exempted under the Act, a recommendation to that effect is made to the Director General, Operations.

-When a record is identified as exclusion under the Access to Information Act, the Coordinator recommends that the Legal Service directorate consult with the Privy Council Office to confirm that it is an excluded record.
+When a record is identified as exclusion under the Access to Information Act, the Coordinator recommends that the Legal Services Directorate consult with the Privy Council Office to confirm that it is an excluded record.